Motorcycle Crash Shows Bioethicist The Dark Side Of Quitting Opioids Alone

 Interview highlights

-On what happened after he tried tapering opioids after an ill-advised consultation with a plastic surgeon, who recommended abruptly reducing his dosage
+On what happened when he tried tapering opioids after an ill-advised consultation with a plastic surgeon, who recommended abruptly reducing his dosage

 He didn't know what he was talking about; that wasn't his area of expertise.
 He just tried to think of something that was reasonable — and he would eventually admit this, so this isn't too much editorializing — but we went home and the next day we dropped the first dose and it immediately sent me into withdrawal. ...
 It got worse over the first few days, and so we start to get really freaked out, because I feel like I've got the worst flu I've ever had multiplied by some order of magnitude.
 And I'm thinking, I have an entire month of this to get through.
 And so [my partner and I] get pretty freaked out.